 Florida is home to some of the best amusement parks in the world.
 Whether you’re taking the family to the Magic Kingdom or taking in the wonders of Hogwarts at Universal Studios, amusement parks can provide fun for every age.
-Unfortunately, people can and do become injured at these parks.
+As a Miami slip and fall law firm, we can tell you that unfortunately, people can and do become injured at these parks.
 When your family fun day turns into an emergency room nightmare, do you have legal options?
 Are amusement parks responsible for injuries you sustain on their grounds?
 The answer will depend on the unique circumstances surrounding your accident.

 Are Amusement Park Injuries Common?

 Injuries at amusement parks are more common than you might think.
 An average of 8,800 people visit emergency rooms for injuries involving an amusement park ride each year, according to the Consumer Product Safety Commission.
 Children under the age of 14 are most likely to experience injury, representing about half of all ER visits.
 Between 1987 and 2000, 51 people lost their lives on amusement park rides, with roller coasters and whirling rides being the biggest culprits.